-On the last day of November it’s time to catch our collective breath as we sit on the verge of another downhill plunge toward Holiday overindulgence.
+It’s time to catch our collective breath as we sit on the verge of another Holiday downhill plunge toward overindulgence.

 Overindulgence in just about every form it can take.
 Glitz, glam, whim, wham, bam…hold on tight, we're gonna get slammed!

 After all...it’s the most magical time of the year…at least according to Andy.

 In fact on the 30th of November, we’re already a bit behind…or at least I am.

 Some of the neighbors have already strung up their lights and decorations…in fact some were already up and waiting to be lit, well before Thanksgiving.

 Black Friday has come and gone…as well as Small Business Saturday, Rip off Sunday, Cyber Monday and Toothless Tuesday.
 I’m not sure if 2 of the last 3 are real since I made them up, but they should be real.
 They make as much sense as any of the others.